 From the establishment files reviewed, the audit team noted that where significant non compliances were identified during official control inspections; additional inspections were carried out.
-The review of the inspection records for official control inspections following enforcement action, demonstrated that several follow up inspections were carried out, to ensure that the non compliances had been closed out effectively.
+The review of the inspection records for official control inspections following enforcement action, demonstrated that follow up inspections were carried out.